jbcden/pandoc_resume/resume.md

 6/2015-4/2018
-:   **Mobile Defense/Assurant Inc.**
+:   **Backend developer at Mobile Defense/Assurant Inc.**

 > **Mobile Defense was acquired by Assurant in May of 2016.**

-*Skills used:* Ruby on Rails, HTML, CSS, Javascript, React, Sinatra, MySQL, PostgreSQL and  Ansible
+*Skills used:* Ruby on Rails, Sinatra, MySQL, PostgreSQL and  Ansible, HTML, CSS, Javascript, React

 *Role overview:* Helped develop and maintain API endpoints for the Pocket Geek suite of applications.
 Built out new services to help integrate our applications